 - This gives the advantage to potentially reuse the socket (by putting the connection back in the pool) if a response came back within this extra delay, even though a timeout was already sent to the client application.

 - Note that the response from the server will anyways be thrown away since we already responded to the client.

 - In situations where retries are configured, this is the absolute max number of retries to attempt.

 - The initial attempt is not counted as a retry.

-- For write transactions, default is 0.
+- For write transactions, the default is 0.
 This is because we do not recommend writes to be applied twice.

-- For read transactions, default is 2 (which means that 3 total attempts would be made at most).
+- For read transactions, the default is 2 (which means that 3 total attempts would be made at most).

 - For read transactions, this would also depend on the replica mode set.
 If set to default (sequence) - the first attempt would be against the master copy, and in case of a timeout or network error, the subsequent attempt will be against the next replica copy.
 Note that the two options available for sequence are ‘sequence’ or ‘master’.

 - For C, even if replication factor is 3, reads will stop at first replica and come back to master copy.